De Havilland Dragonfly: Operational history

 The first delivery was made in May 1936.
 Some 36 new-build Dragonflies went to private and company owners, about 15 to airlines/air taxis and three to clubs.
 Two each went to the Danish and Swedish air forces, and the Royal Canadian Mounted Police had four to combat rum-runners.
 Production ended in 1938.

-By 1939, several aircraft had moved from private to commercial use, like the fleet built up by Air Dispatch Ltd at Croydon Airport, headed by The Hon Mrs Victor Bruce.
+By 1939, several aircraft had moved from private to commercial use, like the fleet built up by Air Dispatch Ltd at Croydon Airport, headed by Mrs Victor Bruce.
 Amongst her seven examples were also some ex-airline machines.
 They were used as air taxis between the various London airports, and also as Army Cooperation night flying trainers.
 Western Airways of Weston-super-Mare Airport used its Dragonfly on a scheduled service via Birmingham to Manchester.

-Seven airframes were shipped to Canada, and erected by de Havilland Canada, where they served a variety of small commercial operators, the R.C.M.P. and two with the R.C.A.F.
+Seven airframes were shipped to Canada, and erected by de Havilland Canada, where they served a variety of small commercial operators, the R.C.M.P. and two with the Royal Canadian Air Force.
 At least one, CF-BFF, was fitted with Edo floats, and used commercially.

 In about 1937, three Dragonflies were bought by the Romanian government for crew training, appearing on their civil register.

 At the start of World War II, about 23 Dragonflies were impressed into the R.A.F and Commonwealth air forces, some six surviving to 1945.
 Overall, there were about thirteen flying in that year.